Skip to content

 Scenario Typical time

-⏳ No pre-built resources - first time for this version × country combo ~78 minutes (one-time)
+Not pre-built - first time for this version × country combo (built on request) ~78 minutes (one-time)

 The longer wait only happens once per version × country combination.
-All subsequent environments on that combo provision in under 15 minutes (or under 2 minutes once a pool is warm).
+All subsequent environments on that combo provision in the warm-pool window above.

 Free trial caps